saucelabs/sauce-docs/docs/web-apps/automated-testing/selenium/selenium4.md

 ## New Features

-Here are 10 new features in Selenium 4 that you can use in your Sauce Labs tests, with code examples in each programming language.
+Here are 10 new features in Selenium 4 that you can use in your Sauce Labs tests, along with code snippets for each supported programming language.

 ### Relative Locators

 Relative locators allow you to identify elements in relationship to each other as they are displayed on the page using more natural, language friendly terms, such as “above”, “below”, “left of”, “right of”, and “near”.

 :::caution
-Changing the size of browser window or adding or removing things on the page can change which element is located.
+If you change the browser window size or add/remove things on the page, this could change which element is located.
 :::

 <Tabs